Get Help from Bob Vila

 - 1 gallon water

-Use a cloth or a soft-bristled brush to apply the cleaning solution over all the vinyl siding you wish to paint, then be sure to rinse off any remaining residue.
+Use a cloth or a soft-bristled brush to apply the cleaning solution before painting vinyl siding, then be sure to rinse off any remaining residue.
 Before going any further, allow enough time for the siding to dry completely.

 Primer isn’t necessary unless the original color has completely worn away, or has become pitted or porous.
 Apply your chosen paint with a roller or even a paint sprayer, saving brushwork for corners and edges.
 Evenly coat the entire surface, taking care not to apply too much paint in any one section.
 As in most other types of paint jobs, it’s better to do multiple thin coats than fewer thick ones.